Stephen Flynn claims return of Stormont Assembly raises questions over single market access

 "Ahead of the general election this year, that is the question businesses across Scotland will be demanding an answer to and it's clear the SNP is the only party prepared to stand up for Scotland and stand up for the right of those Scottish businesses to have full access to the European single market."

-It came on the same day Rishi Sunak has told Stormont’s leaders the “real work starts now” after his meeting with Mr Varadkar.
+His argument comes on the same day Mr Sunak told Stormont’s leaders the “real work starts now” after his meeting with Mr Varadkar.

 The two leaders, whose governments are co-guarantors of the landmark Good Friday peace agreement, also met each other for a bilateral meeting at Parliament Buildings.

-“Today isn’t the end; it’s the beginning, and the real work starts now.”

-Earlier, Northern Ireland Secretary Chris Heaton-Harris, who accompanied Mr Sunak on his visit to Stormont, rejected claims by Stormont ministers that better funding is needed from the UK Government as powersharing returns.
+Earlier, Northern Ireland secretary Chris Heaton-Harris, who accompanied Mr Sunak on his visit to Stormont, rejected claims by Stormont ministers that better funding was needed from the UK government as power-sharing returns.

-The newly-formed Executive has already written to the Prime Minister calling for urgent discussions on long-term funding stability to deliver public services.

-sked about claims that the current funding arrangement will not provide the basis for the Executive to deliver sustainable public services, the Northern Ireland Secretary told BBC Breakfast: “I don’t believe that is the case.
+Asked about claims the funding arrangement will not provide the basis for the Executive to deliver sustainable public services, Mr Heaton-Harris told BBC Breakfast: “I don’t believe that is the case.
 I think Stormont has fantastic, strong foundations now and it will survive, it will be sustainable.

 Comments